 In summary, hunters will need to work hard to find birds in many parts of the state.
-Much like last season, bird hunters need a new set boots and dog power to successfully bring birds to the bag.
+Much like last season, bird hunters need a new pair of boots and dog power to successfully bring birds to the bag.
 Despite favorable winter conditions and a fantastic growing season, we are seeing a stable trend at best with bobwhite populations.
 Since 1960, data have demonstrated a cycle in our bobwhite and rabbit populations.
 It appears that we are on the downswing of that cycle.
-The reasons for this phenomenon have yet to be understood, so it is what is!
+The reasons for this phenomenon have yet to be understood.
 Best of luck afield and make sure to bring a friend or youth along with you!